zeromicro/go-zero/readme-en.md

 go-zero is a web and rpc framework that integrates lots of engineering practices.
 The features are mainly listed below:

-* powerful tools included, less code to write
+* powerful tool included, less code to write
 * simple interfaces
 * fully compatible with net/http
 * middlewares are supported, easy to extend